ansible/ansible-navigator/docs/index.rst

 Ansible Navigator Documentation
 ################################

-``ansible-navigator`` is a command based tool for interacting with Ansible Automation Platform.
+``ansible-navigator`` is a command based tool for creating, reviewing, and troubleshooting Ansible content, including inventories, playbooks, and collections.

 .. toctree::